KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 The ``Emoji`` `localizedName(for:)` functions use `Localizable.strings` files in `Sources/Resources`.
 Emojis that lack a localized name will use the ``Emoji/unicodeName`` property as a fallback.

-To localize emojis for a certain locale, simply add localized strings for the various emojis in the correct `Localizable.strings` file, then create a PR and ask for your changes to be merged.
+To localize emojis for a certain locale, simply add localized strings for the various emojis in the correct `Localizable.strings` file.
+This is a major undertaking and therefore a community effort.
+Feel free to create PRs to help out.

-Localizing emojis is a major undertaking and therefore a community effort.
-If you find emojis with poor or invalid translations, please create a PR to fix this or create an issue to let us know.